Maxx1254/stripe-testdata-autofill/README.md

 ## Overview

 This script generates comprehensive test data for Stripe development and testing purposes.
 It creates:
-- 100 products with recurring prices
+- User defined number of products with recurring prices
-- 100 customers with realistic profile information
+- User defined number of customers with realistic profile information
-- 100 subscriptions with diverse statuses
+- User defined number of subscriptions with diverse statuses
-- 50 standalone invoices with different states
+- 15 standalone invoices with different states
 - Multiple payment methods per customer
 - Tax rates (Sales Tax, VAT, GST) with inclusive/exclusive options